A Particle Method for Solving Fredholm Equations of the First Kind: Examples

-Next, we compare the reconstructions provided by the proposed SMC scheme with those given by deterministic discretization of the EM iteration~\eqref{eq:em_discrete}, deterministic discretization of the EMS iteration~\eqref{eq:ems_discrete} and deterministic discretization of the EM iteration when only samples from $h$ are available (IB).
+Secondly, we compare the reconstructions provided by the proposed SMC scheme with those given by deterministic discretization of the EM iteration~\eqref{eq:em_discrete} with exact $h$ and when only samples are available (IB) and deterministic discretization of the EMS iteration~\eqref{eq:ems_discrete}.